 Chaplin - Home Lodge 721

-It is the oldest, largest and most prestigious fraternity in the world.
-We are like a civic club, a charitable institution and a fraternity – all rolled into one.
+Freemasonry is the oldest, largest, and most prestigious fraternity globally.
+We are like a civic club, a charitable institution, and a fraternity – all rolled into one.

 What is the Mission of Freemasonry?

-To promote a way of life that binds like-minded men in a worldwide brotherhood that transcends all religious, ethnic, cultural, social and educational differences.
+To promote a way of life that binds like-minded men in a worldwide brotherhood that transcends all religious, ethnic, cultural, social, and educational differences.
 To teach the great principles of brotherly and love, relief truth.
-And to give outward expression of these things through fellowship, compassion and concern, finding ways to serve G-d, family, country, neighbors and self.
+And to give an outward expression of these things through fellowship, compassion, and concern, finding ways to serve G-d, family, country, neighbors, and self.

 What Do Masons Do?

 The most important thing we do is take care of each other and our families.
 We are a fraternity.
-That means we help other Masons, treat them in special ways, support them no matter where they live, and build friendships all over the world.
+That means we help other Masons, treat them in special ways, support them no matter where they live, and build friendships worldwide.
 Not very many organizations do that today.
 And we help others.
-That is why we give almost $2 million a day to charity, and most of our money goes to help kids.
+We give almost $2 million a day to charity, and most of our money goes to help kids.
 We rank among the top 10 best-liked charitable groups in America.
 Yet we also teach leadership skills and help men lead an ethics-based life.
 We promote good relationships and strong family values.
 We try to do something to strengthen the family unit every day.